Azure-Samples/cognitive-services-speech-sdk/samples/swift/ios/embedded-speech/README.md

 ## Prerequisites

 - A Mac with Xcode installed as an iOS development environment.
-These samples target iOS versions 13.0 or later.
+See the [Speech SDK installation quickstart](https://learn.microsoft.com/azure/ai-services/speech-service/quickstarts/setup-platform?pivots=programming-language-swift) for details on system requirements and setup.

 ## Get the Code for the Samples